Stanford e-China: Climate Tech Innovation and U.S.–China Collaboration

 Tuition: $4000 USD (Early-bird: $3500 USD.)

-Follow SPICE on WeChat (QR code below), FacebookTwitter, or Instagram and join our email list to receive announcements for the next application period.
+Follow SPICE on WeChat (QR code below), FacebookX, or Instagram and join our email list to receive announcements for the next application period.

 Climate Tech Innovation and U.S.–China Collaboration

-Offered every spring and fall, Stanford University is offering a new distance-learning opportunity to exceptional high school students and year 1–2 university students from China.
-Born out of Stanford e-China’s original program, Technologies Changing the World, this interactive, virtual course will focus specifically on climate tech innovation, including green tech and artificial intelligence, as well as leadership and collaboration strategies (global, national, local, personal, and cross-cultural) in pursuit of sustainable solutions.
-In real-time seminars with leading Stanford University scholars and Silicon Valley entrepreneurs, students will participate in a rigorous learning experience as they explore cutting-edge technologies defining our future and providing exciting areas for academic study and professional opportunities.
-In this English-language course, students will be challenged to impact climate change mitigation, adaptation, resilience, and innovation through live and online discussions, assignments, and a final project.
-Throughout the course, students will collaborate virtually with American students enrolled in Stanford’s China Scholars Program as they jointly learn how to positively and effectively impact change.
+Offered every fall, Stanford University is offering a distance-learning opportunity to exceptional high school students and year 1–2 university students from China.
+Born out of Stanford e-China’s original program, Technologies Changing the World, this interactive, virtual course will focus more specifically on climate tech innovation, as well as collaborative strategies at the global, bilateral, and community levels in pursuit of climate solutions.
+Students will also be introduced to design thinking and apply the human-centered framework to a climate-related challenge for their final project.
+In real-time seminars with leading Stanford University scholars and Silicon Valley entrepreneurs, students will participate in a rigorous learning experience as they explore exciting areas for academic study and future professional opportunities.
+In this English-language course, students will engage in live and online discussions.

 Students who successfully complete the course will receive a Certificate of Completion from SPICE, Stanford University.
-The top three students in the fall and spring courses will be invited to a ceremony at Stanford University in Silicon Valley.
+The top three students will be invited to a Stanford ceremony.

 Students will also gain practical, academic skills: